Mahbub-Hasan-Talukder/dokan-diary/README.md

 # dokan-diary
- This is a client requested project.
-Where user can maintain buy and sell information easily
+ This is a shop management project.
+Where user can maintain buy and sell information easily.